d365collaborative/d365fo.tools/docs/Invoke-D365ModuleFullCompileSync.md

 ## DESCRIPTION
 Compile and sync a package using
 - Invoke-D365ModuleFullCompile function
-    - "syncengine.exe" to sync the table and extension elements for module
+- Invoke-D365DBSyncPartial to sync the table and extension elements for module

 ## EXAMPLES